aiven/aiven-docs/docs/platform/howto/project-support-center.md

     -   Sensitive URLs
     -   Sensitive cookies or headers
-3. Send the sanitized file to the support team in your reply to their email or in the ticket\'s comments.
+3. Send the sanitized file to the support team in your reply to their email or in the ticket's comments.